altocodenl/tagaway/readme.md

 ### Todo alpha

 - Client
-   - Add window.onresize on canvas view.
-   - New font in email logo
    - New interface!
+      - Blue dot on select
       - Select pictures: shift
       - Edit pictures: rotate
       - Edit pictures: add tags (when entering non-existing tag, add text next to it to say "XX (new tag)")